mariadb-corporation/MaxScale/Documentation/Monitors/MM-Monitor.md

 ## Overview

 The Multi-Master Monitor is a monitoring module for MaxScale that monitors Master-Master replication.
 It assigns master and slave roles inside MaxScale based on whether the read_only parameter on a server is set to off or on.

 ## Configuration

-A minimal configuration for a monitor requires a set of servers for monitoring and a username and a password to connect to these servers.
+A minimal configuration for a monitor requires a set of servers for monitoring and an username and a password to connect to these servers.
 The user requires the REPLICATION CLIENT privilege to successfully monitor the state of the servers.

 ```
 [Multi-Master Monitor]